twrecked/hass-aarlo/info.md

 ## New Features in 0.8

 ### Split Out Pyaarlo
-The code now uses `pyaalo` by installing it via `pip` rather than maintaining its own version.
+The code now uses `pyaarlo` by installing it via `pip` rather than maintaining its own version.

 ### Authentication Caching